open-amt-cloud-toolkit/mps/docs/General/buildRPC.md

 rpc.exe -u wss://[Development-IP-Address]:8080 -c "-t activate --profile [profile-name]"
 ```

+!!! note "Production Environment"
+        In a production environment, an in-band agent would invoke this command with the parameters rather than a manual command.

 <br>

 >Note: If you do not remember your created profile's name, you can navigate to the *Profiles* tab on the web server hosted at `https://[Development-IP-Address]:3000`